ahmedsomaa/gs-typescript/INTRO.md

 - **Code editor support** – IDEs or code editors like VS Code support autocomplete for a TypeScript codebase.
 They also provide inline documentation and highlight the errors.

 - **Use existing packages** – You might want to use an npm package that is written in JavaScript.
 Since TypeScript is a superset of JavaScript, you can import and use that package.
-Moreover, the TypeScript community creates and maintains type definitions for popular packages that can be utilized in your project
+Moreover, the TypeScript community creates and maintains type definitions for popular packages that can be utilized in your project.

+## Installing TypeScript

+- Make sure to have [nodejs](https://nodejs.org) installed on your machine.
+You can check using `node --version`.
+- Run the commmand `npm install -g typescript`.
+- Run the command `tsc` to make sure TypeScript is installed.

 ## References